Electrifying our lives with Professor Renate Egan

 “Solar is now so cheap, that if you can put it on your roof, you’re mad if you don’t.”

 This is part of a mission to improve the customer experience, which she says in the past has been technical and confusing.

-While Australians are installing solar at world-leading rates, she is optimistic that there are opportunities for massive growth.
+While Australians are installing solar at world-leading rates, she is optimistic there are opportunities for massive growth.